Thinking about a classic Spanish road trip? Check out this 10-day itinerary from Madrid to Seville.

 Day 8: Drive From Granada To Seville, Stop in Ronda

-And there’s a a reason — it’s beyond dramatic.
-Ronda is perched on a mountainous gash carved by the Río Guadalevín.
-Ronda is synonymous with its dramatic 18th century bridge, the Puente Nuevo.
+And there’s a reason—it’s beyond dramatic.
+Ronda is perched atop a mountainous chasm carved by the Río Guadalevín and is best known for its stunning 18th-century bridge, the Puente Nuevo.

-The famed bridge connects the old and newish parts of the town over the 328 feet El Tajo gorge.
-There’s a staircase leading to the floor of the gorge, for a different viewing perspective.
+This iconic bridge connects the old and newer parts of the town over the 328-foot-deep El Tajo gorge.
+A staircase leads down to the floor of the gorge, offering a unique perspective.

-Ronda is also famed as the birthplace of bullfighting.
-The city’s Plaza de Toros is one of Ronda’s most popular attractions, thanks to its beautiful architecture.
-It’s ringed with double rows of columns, lending it a Neo-Classical look.
+Ronda is also renowned as the birthplace of bullfighting.
+The city’s Plaza de Toros, one of its most popular attractions, boasts beautiful Neo-Classical architecture, featuring double rows of columns.

 If you want to delve more deeply into Spain’s bullfighting culture, head to the Museum of Bullfighting.
 You’ll even find some sketches depicting the “art” (not sport) of bullfighting by Goya.